LLNL/goTLS/rpm/README.md

 ## Build

 First we need to place an archive containing the source alongside the gencsr.spec file.
+The preferred method is to download an archive from a source control repository.
+However, the archive must decompress into a top-level folder following this naming convention: gotls-0.1.0/

-The preferred method is to create the archive from a git working folder:
+To manually create the archive from a git working folder:
 ```
 tar --exclude-vcs --exclude-vcs-ignores --exclude='rpm/gotls-*' --exclude='todo' --dereference -czf gotls-0.1.0.tar.gz gotls-0.1.0/
 ```

-It's unfortunate that we cannot download the archive directly from BitBucket's REST API because it does not create archives with a top level folder.
-The archive must decompress into a folder following this naming convention: gotls-0.1.0/

 Once the archive is in place, build the package for the desired operating system version: